-Hadithers love to misintrepet the Qur'an to suit their hadiths.
+Islamists love to misinterpret the Qur'an to suit their hadiths.
 Proof of this would be by looking at the many translations of 17:46, most Sunnis and Shias translate this verse is as this:

 "And We have placed over their hearts coverings, lest they understand it, and in their ears deafness.
 And when you mention your Lord alone in the Qur'an, they turn back in aversion."
 (Qur'an 17:46)

 However, when one looks closer at the Arabic words in the verse, they would realize that the translation above is clearly incorrect.
-It's what we call a "Hadither" translation.
+It's what we call a "Islamist" translation.

 l-qur'āni 17:46:14 (Qur'an)